Faculty Policies and Procedures

 i.
 Faculty Peer Observation of Teaching

-As part of the current support provided for junior faculty through the Associate Dean's office, a system of mandatory faculty observations are in place for pre-tenure faculty (see all materials in Peer Observation folder in Canvas under Lynch School Faculty Resources and Policies).
+As part of the current support provided for junior faculty through the Associate Dean's office, a system of mandatory faculty observations are in place for pre-tenure faculty (see all materials in Peer Observation folder under Faculty Resources and Policies on the Lynch School server).
 Observation(s) in the first year are formative.
 In subsequent years, observations inform the Third Year Review and Tenure and Promotion decisions.

 - First year observation by both Mentors (informal, constructive feedback only)